Ƶapp

 Q10.
 What is the process for modifying the draft order?
 Can we comment on a new draft order?

-Any modifications to pick up drafting errors, to meet objections or provide clarifications are not considered to substantially affect the character of the Oban order, and are presented to Transport Scotland and the Minister for decision.
+Any modifications to pick up drafting errors, to meet objections or provide clarifications are not considered to substantially affect the character of the Oban order and are presented to Transport Scotland and the Minister for decision.
 There is therefore no ‘new’ consultation or draft order however, any modifications or mitigations accepted for inclusion have been communicated with those who raised the point in their representation.

 Q11.
 Does the council have the expertise to become a municipal harbour authority?

-Yes. Ƶapp Council is a Statutory Harbour Authority at seven locations and a marine asset owner at a further 29 marine facilities located throughout the Council area, operates 4 ferry services and has an extensive team of Harbour Masters, mariners, design engineers with marine specialisms, lawyers, accountants, back office support, a diverse management team and a multi skilled executive team which provides leadership support.
+Yes. Ƶapp Council is a Statutory Harbour Authority at seven locations and a marine asset owner at a further 29 marine facilities located throughout the Council area, operates 4 ferry services and has an extensive team of Harbour Masters, mariners, design engineers with marine specialisms, lawyers, accountants, back-office support, a diverse management team and a multi skilled executive team which provides leadership support.
 Oban Municipal Harbour will simply be an extension of existing business, benefiting from the systems, expertise and organisational backing that is already well established and in place.

 Q12.
 Will there be a speed limit within the Bay?